 Hours are subject to change due to weather, holidays, and special events.
 We will be open 7 days a week.
-Please visit our Hours and Events Calendar for the current schedule.
+Please visit our Operating Hours Calendar for the current schedule.

 Pets are allowed on the grounds around the park if they are on a leash.

 Yes we do have certain limitations on age and weight.
 All of these limitations are in place to keep everyone as safe as possible.